 The Benefits of Water-Based Concrete Stains

 Concrete stains are a quick, easy and cost effective way to transform a dull slab.
 While most decorative concrete contractors opt for water-based stains (and for good reason), acid stains still have their place in the market.
-Water-based stains offer numerous advantages from environmental, aesthetic and functional standpoints.
+Water-based stains offer numerous advantages from aesthetic and functional standpoints.

 Water-based stains typically have a larger color palette and offer versatility to the applicator with the ability to blend or dilute colors.
 Vibrancy can be achieved with water-based stains, while acid stains are typically in the natural, earth tone range.